rcplane/CS6120-L13-synthesis/l13-discussion.md

 # Difficulties

--reimplementing assignment logic to use substitution

-- data field missing from returned lark tree was a common recurrence from pretty printing and interp
-- an attempt to utilize interp logic for simiplify encountered typing difficulties and was unneeded after sketch modifications
+- Ideally, we would be able to represent entire statements using holes that could be filled in.
+However, it was not clear how to do this.
+We considered using an axiomatized program logic, like one based of KAT, but this seemed much too difficult for this task.
+- We struggled with how best to represent the synthesized program, striking a balance between readibility and degree of simplification.
+For example, you can display the entire unrolled program, but this would be very difficult to read.
+  In the end, we decided to maintain the structure of loops when displaying the synthesized program to the user.
-- large loop counts andbroad holes in loop bodies led to invalid model errors in z3 expression construction
+- Large loop counts and broad holes in loop bodies led to invalid model errors in z3 expression construction.
+Specifically, we very quickly overflowed the bit vector when doing computations with nested loops.
-- overly vague sketch tree2inputcan also fail to solve

 # Generative AI